ataliarf/dynamic-form-task/README.md

 ### General
 1. Please clone this project and perform the task on your local machine.
-2. Please submit this project by a Github repo or a zip file.
+2. Please submit this project by a new Github repo or a zip file.
 3. Good Luck :)

 ### Overview